-Upon completion of this offering, our investment adviser will employ a total of fourteen investment professionals, including its six principals.
+In addition, we expect our investment adviser to retain three to five additional investment personnel within the twelve months following completion of this offering.
 Our investment adviser may also retain additional investment professionals, based upon its needs, subsequent to the completion of this offering.
 The portfolio managers of our investment adviser will not be employed by us, and will receive no compensation from us in connection with their activities.
 The portfolio managers receive compensation that includes an annual base salary, an annual individual performance bonus, contributions to 401(k) plans, and a portion of the incentive fee or carried interest earned in connection with their services.